bjlkeng/bjlkeng.github.io/source/posts/hamiltonian-monte-carlo.rst

 proposal distribution (independent Gaussians) to a relatively large value.
 If not, then it would be extremely unlikely to reach distant points (unless you had many more steps).
-The large random jumps result in a very low acceptance rate, which means we need more proposal jumps in between samples to get independent samples.
+The large random jumps result in a very low acceptance rate, which means we need more proposal jumps to get independent samples.

 I considered doing a more complex example such as a Bayesian linear regression or hierarchical model, but after all the fiddling with the two simple examples above, I thought it wasn't worth it.
-I'll leave the MCMC implementations to the pros and I'm quite satisfied with the level of understanding (not to mention my newfound appreciation for its complexity) that I've gained going through this exercise.
+I'll leave the MCMC implementations to the pros.
+I'm already quite satisfied with the understanding that I've gained going through this exercise (not to mention my newfound appreciation for its complexity) .

 Conclusion
 ==========

 It's really rewarding to finally understand (to a satisfactory degree) a topic that you thought was "too difficult" just a few years ago.
-It's quite interesting that I originally wasn't looking to do a post on HMC but went down this rabbit hole trying to understand another topic that slightly overlaps with it.
+I originally wasn't looking to do a post on HMC but went down this rabbit hole trying to understand another topic that slightly overlaps with it.
 This is part of the joy of being able to independently study things, too bad time is so limited.
-In any case, I hoping to *eventually* get back to the topic that I was originally interested in at some point, and hopefully be able to find time to post more often.
+In any case, I'm hoping to *eventually* get back to the topic that I was originally interested in at some point, and hopefully be able to find time to post more often.
 In the meantime, stay safe and have a happy holidays!

 Further Reading